marvinkreis/rofi-file-browser-extended/README.md

 > Follow symlinks when listing files recursively.
 > *(default: don't follow symlinks)*
 >
-> When symlinks are followed, no file is reported twice.
+> When symlinks are followed, every file is still only reported once.

 #### -file-browser-show-hidden
 > Show hidden files.